-A/N: I’ll admit that most of my resources stems from my own (Catholic) background, and so may or may not address the issues you or someone you know is personally struggling with (though hey: don’t let that stop you).
+I’ll admit that most of my resources stems from my own (Catholic) background, and so may or may not address the issues you or someone you know is personally struggling with (though hey: don’t let that stop you).
+I tried to order the books from most practical to most spiritual for your convenience.
 If you’d like to help expand my library, please leave a recommendation in the comments section (and thank you!)

-I’ll also like to warn that some of these resources aren’t written for younger readers, and this being a blog addressing very hard topics like abuse, most aren’t very light reading.
-They do matter, though, if nothing else but to have an awareness and compassion to the person next to you who might be suffering in silence.
+TW: Most of these resources aren’t very light reading; honestly ask yourself if you’re in a safe place to read these things if they personally concern you.
+To those they don’t, they do matter, if nothing else but to have an awareness and compassion to the person next to you who might be suffering in silence.
 Try to be respectful, please, and keep an open heart.

 When Faith Feels Fragile (Rev. Scott Hurd)

-- I wanted to share this one first: while the subtitle is Help for the Wary, Weak, and Wandering, I would agree with Dawn Eden’s comment that it’s not just for those of us who fit that category.
+- While the subtitle is Help for the Wary, Weak, and Wandering, I would agree with Dawn Eden’s comment that it’s not just for those of us who fit that category.
 It’s, as she says, also for “the new convert, to help them keep the flame of faith alive”, and I’d add it’s even (or maybe especially) for those of us who think they’re solidly in their faith, that they got the whole Catholic thing down (refer to chapter 10: “Eat Some [Humble] Pie”).
 Very refreshing read for the Catholic and curious non-Catholic.

 My Peace I Give You (Dawn Eden)